blebon/directChillFoam/docs/source/tutorials/Lebon2020.rst

 Validation
 ----------

-The simulation can be verified by comparing the predicted temperatures at the billet centre line, mid-radius and surface with experimental measurements.
-Use the ``Lebon2020.plot_line.plot_line()`` function:
+The simulation can be verified by comparing the predicted temperatures in the billet with experimental measurements.
+Use the ``Lebon2020.plot_line.plot_line()`` function to plot :numref:`lebon2020_80`:

 .. autofunction:: Lebon2020.plot_line.plot_line
   :noindex:

+.. _Lebon2020_80:

 ..
 Figure:: ../images/Lebon2020_80.0.png
   :width: 80%